RIKEN-RCCS/lens3/v1/doc/design.md

   Currently, an arbitrary Mux is chosen.
 The proxy can balance the loads.

-* Add control on the pool status "online".
-It is always online currently.
+* Add a control on the pool status "online".
+It is always online, currently.

 ## RANDOM MEMO